Arwind Santos: Petron Blaze Boosters / San Miguel Beermen (2009–2021)

-NorthPort Batang Pier (2021–present)
+NorthPort Batang Pier (2021–2023)

 On November 8, 2021, after 12 years with the Beermen, Santos was traded to NorthPort Batang Pier for Vic Manuel.
 On May 19, 2022, Santos signed a one-year extension with the team.

 Santos also became the oldest to win Defensive Player of the Year when he won it for the third time in his career.
 Aside from winning the DPOY for the 2021 season, he also was part of the Mythical First Team and member of the All-Defensive team during the Leo Awards.
 On July 2, 2022, he became the newest member of the PBA's 10,000 Point Club when he made a fadeaway baseline jumper in the third quarter against his former team.